mknlewis/Phase-3-Project/README.md

 To assist public health agencies in improving vaccination rates by identifying key hesitancy drivers and predicting individuals less likely to get vaccinated for H1N1 and seasonal influenza.

 ##### Data Source:
-Data was obtained from the DrivenData "Flu Shot Learning" competition.
+Data was obtained from the DrivenData "Flu Shot Learning" competition https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/.
 It contains:

-Demographics (age, race, education, income)
+~ Demographics (age, race, education, income)

-Behavior and risk perception (mask usage, gathering behavior, health worker status)

-Opinions on vaccine effectiveness and safety
+~ Behavior and risk perception (mask usage, gathering behavior, health worker status) ~ Opinions on vaccine effectiveness and safety

-Labels indicating whether the individual received H1N1 and/or seasonal flu vaccines.
+~ Labels indicating whether the individual received H1N1 and/or seasonal flu vaccines.

 #### 🧮 Problem Statement
 To develop predictive models that: